-Eastside Primetimers is an approved Impact Management Provider for the Access Impact Management Programme.
+Eastside Primetimers has been an approved Impact Management Provider for the Access Impact Management Programme.

-This role builds on our track record of delivering some 40 impact projects in 2016-2017, including as part of the Big Potential programme, with clients ranging from specialist local charities and foundations to regional and national charities.
-It means that we are now available to support social ventures seeking funding from the Impact Management Programme Growth strand to improve their impact management systems and processes.
+This role built on our track record of delivering some 40 impact projects in 2016-2017, including as part of the Big Potential programme, with clients ranging from specialist local charities and foundations to regional and national charities.
+We worked to support social ventures seeking funding from the Impact Management Programme Growth strand to improve their impact management systems and processes.

 Finding the right technology solution can often be an important part of effective impact management.
-With this in mind, Eastside Primetimers has partnered with Economic Change CIC, specialists in using Salesforce for impact measurement and management.
+With this in mind, Eastside Primetimers partnered with Economic Change CIC, specialists in using Salesforce for impact measurement and management.
 We know that some ventures already use systems such as Salesforce as part of their customer relationship management, but without optimising its capabilities for impact management purposes.
 By partnering, we can offer a joint impact and system proposition.

 As of March 2018, Access Impact has awarded grants to 26 organisations under the Impact for Growth strand.
 These grants will support charities and social enterprises that are seeking to raise investments or contracts to improve their ability to quantify, report on, increase and ‘get paid for’ their impact.
-As a provider on the programme, we at Eastside Primetimers, were are pleased to have supported four grantees: Chiltern Rangers, Mencap Liverpool, Relate and Reach Learning Disability.
+As a provider on the programme, we at Eastside Primetimers are pleased to have supported five grantees: Chiltern Rangers, Mencap Liverpool, Relate, Reach Learning Disability and Project 6.

 Chiltern Rangers, a Community Interest Company, specialise in engaging local people young and old in conservation volunteering with benefits for the environment, the people taking part and the wider community.
-Eastside Primetimers consultants will be working with them to strengthen how they capture and use data on the difference they make, whether that’s for children taking part in Forest Ranger Schools, occasional and regular conservation volunteers, marketing and social media volunteers, or the wider community who enjoy the enhanced green spaces.
-With our partner Economic Change, we will also be introducing ways of capturing data quickly and efficiently while out and about.
+Eastside Primetimers consultants worked with them to strengthen how they capture and use data on the difference they make, whether that’s for children taking part in Forest Ranger Schools, occasional and regular conservation volunteers, marketing and social media volunteers, or the wider community who enjoy the enhanced green spaces.
+With our partner Economic Change, we also introduced ways of capturing data quickly and efficiently while out and about.